jasonwebb/How-to-Build-Almost-Anything-Fall-2015/README.md

 **_DO NOT_**
 * Use this content to make money.
 Small workshops are OK, but publishing this content in a book (without permission) is not cool.
-* Use and/or share this content with reasonable attribution to me and/or MCC's FabLab.
+* Use and/or share this content without reasonable attribution to myself and (if you're really nice) MCC's FabLab.
 * Change the license of the content, regardless of how much you have adapted it.

 <br><br>